Minimal Fashion: Capsule Wardrobe Guide That Works

 • Foldable jackets

-• Breathable travel pants
+• Breathable pants

 • Neutral sneakers

-• Reversible scarves or accessories
+• Reversible scarf or wrap

 Common Mistakes to Avoid in Minimal Fashion